var-che/BlogC/readme.md

-# BlogC - cleanest bloggins script there is
+# BlogC - cleanest blogging script there is